-In addition, mid-term progress reports are sent home in November and early April.
+In addition, midterm progress reports are sent home in November and early April.
 These short reports give an indication of the student's credit status in each class.
-If there is a serious deficiency, the student may receive a "no credit warning," indicating the need for remedial work or academic support to successfully complete the term.
+If there is a serious deficiency, the student may receive In Danger of No Credit (IDNC) designation which indicates the need for remedial work or academic support to successfully complete the semester.
+Except in cases where colleges request that Midterms be submitted as part of